pingcap/docs-cn/optimizer-hints.md

 ### AGG_TO_COP()

-The `AGG_TO_COP()` hint tells the optimizer to push down the aggregate operation to the coprocessor.
+The `AGG_TO_COP()` hint tells the optimizer to push down the aggregate operation in the specified query block to the coprocessor.
 If the optimizer does not push down some aggregate function that is suitable for pushdown, then it is recommended to use this hint.
 For example:

 {{< copyable "sql" >}}